cits3007/cits3007.github.io/src/faq.md

 MIT guide for citing code:
 <https://integrity.mit.edu/handbook/writing-code>.

+If the assessment item is itself computer code: then all references should be mentioned in a comment near the top of the file; full references can be given later in the file (e.g. at the end, or at the location in the program where the work is used).

 For further advice on referencing sources, refer to the UWA Library webpage on referencing at
 <https://guides.library.uwa.edu.au/referencinguwa>.